SYD - TLV

 • If you're connecting at Tel Aviv Airport after you land, there is a free shuttle between Terminal 3 and Terminal 1, and this runs every 15–30min.

-Top 5 airlines serving from Sydney to Tel Aviv
+Reviews of the top 5 airlines flying from Sydney to Tel Aviv

 See real verified KAYAK customer reviews for airlines flying from Sydney to Tel Aviv.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.